gregwdata/muttr/vibes.md

 ## 🛠 Implementation Log

 - **2025-03-14** – Added microphone capture buttons for the seed and update inputs, wired them through a new US East `transcribe-audio` Azure Function that feeds OpenRouter’s `google/gemini-2.0-flash-lite-001`, and automatically injects the transcripts back into the appropriate fields while respecting the relay’s lock state.
+- **2025-03-15** – Extended the Azure deployment workflow to provision + deploy the dedicated `muttr-transcribe-us-east` Function App, updated the UI to call its `/api/transcribe-audio` endpoint, and documented the new resource in the README + vibes.
 - **2025-03-13** – Pointed the marketing CTA auto-fill buttons at the main relay seed input (instead of the update field) and removed the leftover "Launch the live relay" development copy from the landing page.
 - **2025-03-12** – Normalized Azure hop names so telemetry entries like `us-east-hop` automatically map onto the `muttr-us-east`